 The first budget of the Progressive Conservative government of Alberta under Premier Jim Prentice is going over like a lead balloon.
 Actually, make that the Hindenburg.
 Fifty-nine new tax increases, the biggest deficit in provincial history, and negligible spending cuts.
 It may be the first pre-election budget in history to offend every conceivable voter demographic.
 For Colby Cosh, the single most offensive measure is the vandalizing of Alberta’s unique (in Canada) flat income tax.
 It’s got him thinking, and mourning, about the sad decay of once-great empires – and provinces.

-Colby Cosh grew up in small-town Alberta in the Seventies and Eighties reading Ayn Rand while government presided over runaway inflation and ruination of the oil industry.
-University taught him almost nothing, and chose Alberta Report’s rabble-rousing newsroom as his grad school.
-In another time he might have taken up arms against the state in the American Revolution or Western Canada’s Rebellions.
-But in today’s fights for liberty, his pen is mightier than any sword.
+In 2015 C2C Journal invited several writers to explain “How I Got Here” by recalling the experiences and influences that shaped their philosophical orientation.
+National Post columnist Colby Cosh wrote about growing up in small-town Alberta in the 70s and 80s reading Ayn Rand while government presided over runaway inflation and ruination of the oil industry.
+University taught him almost nothing, and he chose Alberta Report’s rabble-rousing newsroom as his grad school.
+This piece helps explain why he’s one of the most consistently interesting voices in Canadian journalism today.